Rochelle Carmichael M.A.

 Highly acclaimed independent contemporary dance and physical theatre.
 Formed by Artistic Director Rochelle Carmichael has been operating and producing performances worldwide since 1996.

-Influenced strongly by her experience with Meryl Tankard, Rochelle is primarily interested in what makes people tick, what drives them, how individual’s characteristic ways of feeling or behaving form the meaning of their life.
-Rochelle excavates stories and experiences with performers and artists she works alongside, bringing the richness of life to stage in the form of non-linear stories, that create vivid and powerful visual and emotional encounters.
+Influenced strongly by her experience with Meryl Tankard, Rochelle is primarily interested in what makes people tick, what drives people, and how individual’s characteristic ways of feeling or behaving form the meaning of life.
+Rochelle excavates stories and experiences with the performers and artists she works alongside, bringing the richness of life to the stage in a tapestry of stories.
+She creates vivid, powerful visual and emotional encounters.

 Rochelle Carmichael has to date been highly recognised by media and peers with industry awards and nominations, and a plethora of strong media coverage.
 For more information please contact Rochelle on email@example.com